-Governors should take part in online safety training/awareness sessions.
+Governors will take part in online safety training or awareness sessions.
 This may be offered in a number of ways:

-- Attendance at training provided by Babcock/National Governors Association/SWGfL or other relevant organisation. - Participation in school training/information sessions for staff or parents
+- Attendance at training provided by Babcock, National Governors Association, SWGfL or other relevant organisations. - Participation in school training or information sessions for staff or parents